tsathoqqua/limadocs/docs/source/index.rst

 **LIMA** (ˈlaɪmə) is a FluffOS based Mudlib originally developed in the 1990's.

+For features of the LIMA Mudlib, please see our `showcase <Showcase.html>`_ which has lots of examples of the features supported.

 Check out the `usage <Usage.html>`_ page for further information, including how to `install <Installation.html>`_ the project.
 A small helper on `messaging <documentation/Messaging.html>`_ and `how to use the AUTODOC system <documentation/Autodocs.html>`_ inside the mudlib is also available.